syedinsaf/Waffle-KSU-N-Update/README.md

 # Android Device Flash Script

-An automated batch script for flashing Android devices with KSuNext packages (or any fastboot-compatible zip packages).
+An automated script for flashing Android devices with KSuNext packages (or any fastboot-compatible zip packages).

 ## Features